 I recommend canned pumpkin puree for best results.
 However, you can use your homemade pumpkin puree in this keto pumpkin bread recipe.
 If so, make sure that your pumpkin puree is not watery.
 This happens if you boil the pumpkin instead of steaming it.

-More low carb bread loaf recipe
+More low-carb bread loaf recipes

 I have got a large range of delicious sweet keto bread loaf to try on the blog.
 My favorite are: